Dart-o-s/robs_luxx/plan.md

     [X] DONE 2025-04-26 15:45 Arrays
         create, length, append, set at, get at

+    [ ] BLOCKER OPEN some errors, parser or even interpreter cause an endless exception loop
+        - that needs to be fixed before we can use STB on the tablet/phone

+    [ ] OPEN Menu to call a function from Dart helper function in Luxx to find them

+    [ ] OPEN create a Luxx object from the Dart side
+        - create a Luxx class from Dart
+        - create a Luxx method from Dart ... probably just "via text"

+    [ ] OPEN Luxx meta programming, e.g. adding a method on the fly to a class, probbaly via a function
+        - need reflection, too

     [X] DONE 2025-04-26 16:10 Maps
         create, length, set at, get at